StandartTemplateConstruct/StandardTemplateCity/README.md

 # StandardTemplateCity
-A minimal scalable settlement for thriving life of human beings in inhabited pressurized environment with Earth-like gravity
+A minimal scalable settlement for thriving life of human beings in inhabited pressurized environment with Earth-like gravity.

+Can be build by 20 humanoids in a year using [StandardTemplateConstruct](https://github.com/StandartTemplateConstruct/StandardTemplateConstruct)

 ## Modules